Due to the Covid-19 outbreak, applications are now closed until

 It’s great that you want to apply!
 On this page you will find the majority of the information you will need to make an application for the Intercultural Encounter Scheme bursary.
-See below for Key Dates and Deadlines, Frequently Asked Questions about the scheme, and information about the application itself.
-Please read through this page carefully, and if you have further questions, don’t hesitate to contact the Encounter Coordinator.
+See below for Key Dates and Deadlines as well as information about the Application Process, the Application Form, and References.
+Please read through this page carefully, and if you have further questions, don’t hesitate to contact firstname.lastname@example.org.

 In general, if you’re thinking about applying, it makes sense to contact the Encounter Coordinator beforehand.
 The Coordinator can help you strengthen your application and ensure it is as strong as possible for the panel of Trustees to assess.

 - – Induction for successful applicants

 You should use the form to demonstrate how you fit the eligibility criteria for the Encounter Scheme, but also how your placement fits the aims of the scheme as well.
 For instance:

 - A significant level of cross-cultural immersion is expected;

 - Your placement should raise your awareness of the spirituality and theology of the World Church;

 - Your placement should challenge you to serve and learn from an unfamiliar culture;